alainbuyze/ai-capstone-master/README.md

 3. test the predict functionality

 ## Are there unit tests for the logging?
+The unittests are available in the directory **unittests**, the python module **LoggerTests.py** From the root directory of the repository, run **python unittests/LoggerTests.py** This will execute 4 test:
+1. Test if training log file is created
+2. Test if content of Training log file can be retrieved
+3. Test if predict log file is created
+4. Test if content of Preduct log file can be retrieved

 ## Can all of the unit tests be run with a single script and do all of the unit tests pass?